gorastudio-git/SCNRecorder/README.md

 }
 ```

+ Knows issues: Capturing audio requires that you provide a valid NSCameraUsageDescription (or NSMicrophoneUsageDescription?) key in the InfoPlist when you submit your app to appstoreconnect.
+Anyway, If you are not using the audio recorder, you can exclude the `AVCaptureSession+BaseRecorder` extension from the Target Membership and this will fix appstoreconnect asking for NSCameraUsageDescription key.

 ### Music Overlay

 Instead of capturing audio using microphone you can play music and add it to video at the same time.